samikeijonen/syopajatyo/htdocs/wp-content/themes/syopajatyo/README.md

 	- `resources/img` have all the images.
 	- `resources/svg` have SVG icons.
 	- `resources/lang` have language files.
-- `app` folder is for theme related functions and classes.
-Classes are loaded automatically but `functions-*.php` files needs to be added manually via `functions.php`.
+- `app` folder is for theme related functions and classes. `*.php` files needs to be added manually via `functions.php`.
 - `dist` folder has processed and optimized assets ready to be included to theme.
 Do not edit or add anything to `dist` folder.
 It is processed automatically via task tools.

 ## Installation and setup

-Starter theme uses [Composer](https://getcomposer.org/) and [NPM](https://www.npmjs.com/) to manage its dependencies.
+Theme uses [Composer](https://getcomposer.org/) and [NPM](https://www.npmjs.com/) to manage its dependencies.
 Install both on your machine before using this starter theme.

 Theme has [Hybrid Core 5.0](https://github.com/justintadlock/hybrid-core/tree/5.0) as a must have dependency.